srcdslab/sm-plugin-Spectate/README.md

 ## Features

 - Enable or disable the plugin with a ConVar.
-- Limit the time a player can spend in spectate mode.
+- Limit the number of times players are allowed to use spec.
 - Control the spectate limit mode with a ConVar.
 - Force players to suicide before switching to spec.
 - Restrict the spectate list to admins only.